SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 4. When the user drops a series into the document window (X13Doc in the example presented in this scenario) JDemetra+ starts the seasonal adjustment process automatically.
 By default, a summary of results is displayed.
-It is accompanied with two graphs: an overlay graph on the left with the original unadjusted series, the seasonally-adjusted series and the trend-cycle and the *SI ratio* graph on the right.
+It is accompanied by two graphs: an overlay graph on the left with the original unadjusted series, the seasonally-adjusted series and the trend-cycle and the *SI ratio* graph on the right.
 The diagnostics and graphs for the modelling part are discussed [here](../reference-manual/output-modelling.html).
     The user can find also find some explanations of the [results of seasonal adjustment for X-13ARIMA-SEATS](../reference-manual/sa-output-X13.html) and for [TRAMO-SEATS](../reference-manual/sa-output-tramo.html)).
-	The *Main results* panel provides a first impression of the quality of the adjustment.
+	The *Main results* panel provides a quick summary of the quality of the adjustment.
 Study the diagnostics section using the vertical scrollbar.